nstrobbe/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.0001104
 ```
 The effect on the mean is exactly zero, as we would expect given that we have
-used the mean to impute the missing values.
+used the mean to impute the missing values, and given that if values are missing
+in this dataset, they are missing for the full day.
-The effect on the median is small, only a few percent.
+The effect on the median is very small, only 1 step in absolute numbers, which
+corresponds to a sub permille effect.

 ## Are there differences in activity patterns between weekdays and weekends?